-However if our levels of dopamine are too high or too low, it can cause symptoms, if too high can lead too schizophrenia, or if too low can cause Parkinson’s disease.
+However if our levels are too high or too low, it can cause symptoms, if too high can lead too schizophrenia, or if too low can cause Parkinson’s disease.

 What is dopamine and how does it effect you?

 Dopamine boosts the anticipation of pleasure, so when we ever come across something in life that we find rewarding.
-The brain releases more dopamine, therefore we look forward to doing the activity again, seeking more fun and pleasure.
+The brain releases more, therefore we look forward to doing the activity again, seeking more fun and pleasure.

-These include enjoyable experiences like sex, video games, eating food and drugs too which stimulate release of dopamine, so enhances the expectation of pleasure.
+These include enjoyable experiences like sex, video games, eating food and drugs too which stimulate release, so enhances the expectation of pleasure.

-Dopamine effects the brain too, it helps with memory and learning, basically dopamine is crucial for long term memory storage and retrieval, this reminds you of important events that have motivational importance to you.
+Dopamine effects the brain too, it helps with memory and learning, as it is crucial for long term memory storage and retrieval, this reminds you of important events that have motivational importance to you.

 It also plays a big role in your working memory, to use information from short term memory to guide your actions.

 Dopamine gives us the motivation to do things we like, as the internal drive, as we know that certain things will be worth it and be rewarding.

 It is the chemical that is responsible for the reward seeking habit, your drive is a result of high levels.

 If you have low levels of dopamine you are less likely to strive for your goals or dreams, and not really care about the rewards that come with it.